People Before Profit: As People before Profit

 Discussions were held in August 2015 with the Anti-Austerity Alliance about forming a new political grouping.
 On 17 September 2015, the two parties announced they had formally registered as a single political party for electoral purposes.
 The new organisation was called the Anti-Austerity Alliance–People Before Profit.

 At the 2016 general election, Boyd Barrett was re-elected.
 He was joined by fellow People Before Profit candidates Gino Kenny and Bríd Smith.

-In 2016, Councillor Sonya Stapleton, representing Pembroke–South Dock on Dublin City Council, left the party, as did Councillor Ruth Nolan, a member of South Dublin County Council for Lucan, who joined Independents 4 Change.
+In May 2016, Carroll topped the poll in the Belfast West constituency at the 2016 Assembly Election with 8,299 votes (22.9%), almost 4,000 first-preference votes clear of his nearest challenger, Sinn Féin MLA Fra McCann (Sinn Féin was running five candidates).
+This victory secured People Before Profit with their first elected MLA.
+Eamonn McCann also took a seat in the constituency of Foyle.
+In 2017, Carroll retained his seat but with a much reduced vote (12.2%), while McCann lost his.

 In January 2019, Dublin City Councillor John Lyons resigned from the party due to disputes with the leadership.
 Cllr Lyons subsequently was a leading figure in the foundation of Independent Left.
 He criticised his former party saying: "Solidarity and People Before Profit are the closest fit to us but have a hierarchical, carefully controlled internal life that is not fit for the purpose of socialist change."

+The party gained four seats in the 2019 Northern Ireland Local Elections.
+People Before Profit won five council seats, three in Belfast City Council and two in Derry.
+The party stood two candidates in the 2019 United Kingdom general election, with their best performance being by Gerry Carroll in the Belfast West seat: he came second with 16%.

 The party retained its three TDs in the 2020 Irish general election.

 People Before Profit supported Debenhams Ireland workers in their 2020 industrial dispute.

 On 28 February 2021, RISE, a democratic socialist party that had previously split from Solidarity in 2019, merged with People Before Profit.
 Paul Murphy became the party's 4th TD in the process.
 It maintains its media and functions as an internal organisation.

-On 10 May 2021, Dún Laoghaire–Rathdown County Councillor Hugh Lewis departed from the party following an internal disciplinary procedure.
+On 10 May 2021, the party announced that Dún Laoghaire–Rathdown Councillor Hugh Lewis was no longer a member of People Before Profit, "following an internal disciplinary procedure.